-A successful D&I program requires buy-in from everyone in the organization—from senior management to entry-level employees.
-It’s crucial to hold everyone responsible for achieving D&I goals to ensure this.
+A successful DEI program requires buy-in from everyone in the organization—from senior executives to entry-level employees.
+It’s crucial to hold everyone responsible for achieving DEI goals to ensure lasting effects.

 - Focus on Continuous Improvement

-Diversity and inclusion are an ongoing journey, not a destination.
-As such, companies should focus on continuous improvement rather than trying to achieve perfection.
-By taking small steps forward, companies can make significant progress over time.
+Diversity, equity, and inclusion are an ongoing journey, not a destination.
+As such, companies should focus on continuous improvement to do the right thing rather than trying to “be right.”
+By taking constant steps forward, companies can make significant progress over time.